mailchimp/content-style-guide/06-content-types.html.md

 ### Error or failure message

-**What:** Short messaging that alerts the user to a problem in their account or campaign
+**What:** Short message that alerts the user to a problem in their account or campaign
 **Length:** 20-75 words
 **Owner:** Product
-**Example:** “Looks like you have left our default header content unmodified.
+**Example:** “Looks like you've left our default header content unmodified.
 Specifically, we still see ‘Use this area to offer a short preview’ in the pre-header/header area.”

 ### In-app marketing

-**What:** Brief messages that encourage users to try out specific features in the app
+**What:** Brief messages that encourage users to try specific features in the app
 **Length:** 10-30 words
 **Owner:** Product, with help from marketing
 **Example:** “Autoresponders is now called Automation.
 Provide timely, relevant information to subscribers and customers with automation workflows.”